Paul Leverenz, President & CEO

 Paul Untiet, Rural Rehabilitation Specialist

 During his 30 years at the Wisconsin Division of Vocational Rehabilitation, Paul was a knowledgeable advocate for farmers and he continues in this role since joining the FARM Program staff.
 He works with farmers with disabilities and their families by providing services that help them continue farming and maintain their independence.
 He provides case management for clients, identifies immediate needs, and provides information and referral to funding and support services.
 Paul, who grew up on a farm, started working for Easterseals Wisconsin in 2008.

 Email Melba, 608.237.1446

 Melba provides technical assistance to the FARM Program and Self-Employment Services programs.
 She edits FARM Program reports, is in charge of FARM billing and spreadsheets, keeps client files updated, and maintains the Ag Equipment Reutilization website.
 She also serves as client first contact by phone, is point of contact for AgrAbility, updates the client databases, and handles all mailings.

 Email Pam, 608.237.1387

-A Madison native with extensive nonprofit and human resources experience, Linda joined Easter Seals Wisconsin in 2008 as the HR Coordinator and Accounting Assistant.
+Kim joined Easterseals Wisconsin in 2020 as the Accounting and Human Resources Coordinator.
 She is responsible for depositing cash receipts, cash disbursements to vendors, and vendor relations.
-She works with the Camp department to track and account for billing and receipts for camp fees.
+Kim works with the Camp department to track and account for billing and receipts for Camp fees.
 She is also responsible for carrying out human resource functions for the agency, maintains personnel files, records timesheets and leave, and handles workers compensation and unemployment claims.